Medicinal Plant Lexicon

 Dosage

-Tea infusion: For diarrhoea drink a cup of oak bark tea 3 times a day.
+Tea: For diarrhea, drink a cup of oak bark tea 3 times a day.
 3g daily dose of the drug.
-For external use only (flushing, compresses, gargle solution, baths) applied several times a day.
+For external use (flushing, compresses, gargle solution, baths), apply several times a day.

 Preparation of a tea

 For internal use: mix 1g of finely chopped or coarsely powdered drug with cold water, boil and strain after 5 min.
-For external use only (flushing, compresses, gargle solution), prepare 20g of the drug with 1 litre of water, for full and partial baths prepare 5g of the drug in 1 litre of water in the same way.
+For external use (flushing, compresses, gargle solution), prepare 20g of the drug with 1 liter of water; for full and partial baths, prepare 5g of the drug in 1 liter of water in the same way.

 Notes

-There are still no studies on the harmlessness of the use of oak bark during pregnancy and breast-feeding, and for use in children and adolescents under the age of 18.
+No safety studies are available on the use of oak bark during pregnancy and lactation.
+It is also not recommended for use in children and adolescents under the age of 18 due to a lack of evidence.

 Side effects